andrivet/ZX81-Debugger/README.md

 # Quick Start

 Apart from [Visual Studio Code](https://code.visualstudio.com/download), there is no prerequisite.
 In Visual Studio Code, click on [the Extensions icons on the Activity Bar on the side](https://code.visualstudio.com/docs/editor/extension-marketplace) and search for "ZX81-Debugger" (andrivet.zx81-debugger).
+Click on **Install**.

+The Extension is ready and you can start to write, compile and debug your programs.
+Look at the [Walkthrough](./docs/walkthrough.md) to see how to use ZX81-Debugger.

 # Limitations